hillsar13/Stock-Analysis/README.md

 ## Summary:

-## There are both advantages and disadvantages to refactoring code.
+There are both advantages and disadvantages to refactoring code.
 An advantage as reflected in this analysis is the opportunity to capitzlie on performance time and efficacy for a script.
 In the circumstance with our client, this also may allow him to get the information they are seeking at a much faster rate.
+In essence, we were able to improve the internal structure of the code without altering the output.
 A disadvantage of this process, ironically, can be the time needed to refactor a code.
 For this client, the time saving nature of this script are beneficial, but there may be less time or demand sensitive results needed in a code, rendering the refactor unnecessary.
+It also may better serve the user of the VBA to start fresh with code as oppose to attempt to revamp it.

 ## How do these pros and cons apply to factoring the original VBA script?

+These pros and cons apply directly to factoring the original VBA script.
+Upon successful refactoring, the analysis above shows that the script can be altered to improve performance time.
+However, as a novice to VBA, the amount of time required to refactor far outweighed creating the original script.
+However, this user error will likely decrease with time as the user becomes more well versed in VBA.